Beatmania IIDX 19: Lincle: New Features

 In this installment, there are several features that are new in this release, the most notable being the introduction of Free Plus Mode, which is Free Mode for two players.
 There is also Hazard Mode which is Standard Mode with the Hazard (1 Poor or Miss will fail the stage) option being automatically on, and also Step Up Mode which replaces Story Mode from Beatmania IIDX 17: Sirius.
 There are also new options in the game, Ex Hard, which is a more difficult option of Hard and Sudden+ Type B, a new Sudden+, in which the lane cover height will automatically change when there is a BPM change.
+A customizable player avatar called Q-PRO was added.

 Meanwhile, Song Previews from Dance Dance Revolution are presented in Beatmania IIDX Lincle; hovering over a song will automatically play the preview of the song before the background music is played back.
 There is also a new feature, Help Display.
 This can be accessed by holding the Vefx button to display help on the Mode Select and Music Select screens.
 In addition to this release, Paseli users can now purchase a new pass known as "DJ VIP Pass" that can be done before playing the first stage.

 Unlocking System

 Lincle Kingdom

-Lincle Kingdom system had first appeared on September 28, 2011 via Standard Mode.
+Lincle Kingdom system had first appeared on September 28, 2011, via Standard Mode.
 Players can choose dungeons and were brought to the usual song selection screen.
 However, in-game, there would be animations of the player's Avatar in battle with monsters.
 Defeating them will result in earning several Dellar and experience points.
 Reaching some levels would unlock new songs (classified as Revivals, both from older installments or from console releases).
 By fulfilling certain requirements, boss songs may be played.